sveltejs/kit/documentation/docs/30-advanced/30-link-options.md

 </form>
 ```

 ...will cause the currently focused element to retain focus after navigation.
-Note that this only really makes sense for `<form>` elements.
-If you would add this to a link, the focused element would be the `<a>` tag, which is probably not what you want.
-You should also only use this on elements that still exist after navigation.

-By default, focus will be reset to the body.
+In general, avoid using this attribute on links, since screen reader and other assistive technology users often expect focus to be moved after a navigation.
+You should also only use this attribute on elements that still exist after navigation.
+If the element no longer exists, the user's focus will be lost, making for a confusing experience for assistive technology users.

 ## data-sveltekit-noscroll